-What is MPI, and where can I find information about using it on Big Red?
+What is MPI, and where can I find information about using it?

 This document was developed with support from National Science Foundation (NSF) grant OCI-1053575.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.